JoseMMorales/OldCarAPI/README.md

 ## Security in Back-end...
 #### :lock::lock: &nbsp; <b>API security is mission-critical to digital businesses as it is the most-frequent attack vector for enterprise web applications data breaches</b> &nbsp; :lock::lock: <br />

-* Secutiry access control has been set up in diferents paths to restrict any request to the API in users' areas are done by not registered. <br/>
+* Security access control has been set up in different paths to restrict any request to the API in users' areas are done by not registered. <br/>
 * Type Declarations in entities and each controller route, avoiding any data not required is passed on through the DDBB.<br/>
 * [JWT Authentication Bundle](https://github.com/lexik/LexikJWTAuthenticationBundle) Token authentication system to represent the user in a secure manner, configured by you to modify different features as wanted.

-## Doctrine Query Languaje...
+## Doctrine Query Language...
 [DQL](https://www.doctrine-project.org/projects/doctrine-orm/en/2.8/reference/dql-doctrine-query-language.html) is a very powerful way to raise queries as an object model, switching relationships between entities combining different types of clauses getting results with Entity manager.

 ### See below...